 Turn your passion for language into a world-spanning career.
 This degree gives you the skills you need to combine travel and career opportunities, both home and abroad.
-With a Master of Interpreting & Translation behind you, the world truly is yours.
+With a Master of Interpreting and Translation behind you, the world truly is yours.

 Translate the world